 Water Savings: Deprive the Weeds

-The reason: less frequent watering forces grass roots to dig down deeper (deeper than the weed roots).
+The reason: if you water less frequently with adjustable spot sprinklers for targeted watering, it forces grass roots to dig down deeper (deeper than the weed roots.)

 Tip: Place a measuring cup in your watering zone, and make sure it fills with one cup of water during your watering session.